tommy351/kosko/website/docs/configuration.md

 ### `baseEnvironment`

 Specify the base environment.
 You may define default or common variables in the base environment.
 The base environment can be used with or without `--env/e` option.
-When `--env/-e` option is set, variables in the base environment are overrided by the specified environment.
+When `--env/-e` option is set, variables in the base environment are overridden by the specified environment.

 ## Environment Configs

-Environment configs are applied when you run `kosko generate` with `--env/-e` option.
+Environment configs are applied when you run [`kosko generate`](cli/generate.md) with `--env/-e` option.
 Environment configs are merged with global configs.

 ```toml
 # Applied when env = "dev"